-Until two of my children were diagnosed with autism, I really had very little understanding of the disorder.
-Though most people have heard of autism spectrum disorder, most people are underinformed until it directly affects them.
+Until two of my children were diagnosed with autism, I had very little understanding of the disorder.
+Though most people have heard of autism spectrum disorder, they are underinformed until it directly affects them.
 This lack of information directly correlates to the misunderstanding and misconceptions of autism.

 I truly believe that education is the key to awareness and acceptance.
-Here is an easy to read a guide on the signs and symptoms of autism spectrum disorder.
+Here is an easy-to-read guide on the signs and symptoms of autism spectrum disorder.

 What is Autism Spectrum Disorder (ASD)?

-Autism is a bio-neurological developmental disorder that typically starts before age 3, but can be (and often is) at older ages.
+Autism is a bio-neurological developmental disorder that typically starts before age three but can be (and often is) at older ages.
 Symptoms can vary from person to person, as well as the severity of the symptoms.
 All persons with an autism diagnosis will have some varying degrees in the following three areas:

 - communication (verbal & non-verbal)